tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 🏞️ Episode 4 slider

 #### Introduction
 Hi everyone and welcome to the fourth episode.
-After understanding the basics, let's explore the core concepts behind the reason why NextJS is truly a powerful framework.
+Now that we understand the basics, let's explore the core concepts behind the reason why NextJS is truly a powerful framework.

 🏞️ Introduction slider

-By the end of this lesson, you will have learned:
+By the end of this episode, you will have learned:
-- How Static Site Generation (SSG) works behind the scenes
+- How Static Site Generation (SSG) works behind the scenes, both with
-	- SSG without data
+	- with
-	- SSG with data
+	- and without data
-- How to import external data using `getStaticProps`
+- and also how to import that external data using `getStaticProps`

 #### Pre-rendering
 I've covered the basics of pre-rendering in [Lesson 1](Courses/NextJS/NextJS%20-%20Lesson%201.md).
 In this lesson, we're going to build on that knowledge.

 ### Static Site Generation
-🏞️ SSG with and without data
+🏞️ SSG without data

 Static Site Generation, or SSG for short, is a form of pre-rendering and it can be done with or without data.